Influence of External Magnetic Field on Dust$-$Acoustic Waves in a Capacitive RF Discharge: Experimental Setup

 \section{Experimental Setup}

-The experimental setup consists of an aluminum vacuum chamber and a strong superconducting electromagnet.
-The details of the used experimental setup can be found in ref. \cite{mangilalpsst}.
-The schematic diagram of the experimental configuration is displayed in Fig.\ref{fig:fig1}.
-The electromagnet produces a uniform magnetic field at the center where the vacuum chamber is placed.
-The vacuum chamber is evacuated to $10^{-2}$ Pa using a pumping system consisting of a rotary pump and turbo molecular pump (TMP).
-A mass flow controller (MFC) and gate valve controller are used to control the argon gas pressure inside the vacuum chamber.
-For igniting the discharge between an aluminum electrode of 6.5 cm diameter (lower electrode) and an indium tin oxide (ITO) coated electrode (upper electrode), a 13.56 MHz rf generator with a matching network is used.
-The inter-gap between powered and grounded electrodes is 30 mm.
-The ring shape periphery of height 2 mm at the edge of the lower electrode\cite{cristopherbcc} provides radial confinement to the negatively charged dust particles.
-To inject the dust particles into the plasma, a dust dispenser installed at one of the side ports of the chamber is used.
+Experiments are performed in an aluminium vacuum chamber, which is placed in the center of a superconducting electromagnet ($B_{max}$ $\sim$ 4 T) to introduce the homogeneous magnetic field in the plasma volume.
+The magnetized dusty plasma device which is used in the present study is shown in Fig.\ref{fig:fig1}(a).
+The schematic diagram of the experimental setup is presented in Fig.\ref{fig:fig1} (b).
+More details about the superconducting electromagnet can be found in ref.\cite{mangilalpsst}.
+Before the experiments, vacuum chamber is evacuated to base pressure p $<$ $10^{-2}$ Pa using a pumping system consisting of a rotary and turbo molecular pump.
+A gas mass flow controller (MFC) and gate valve controller are used to control the argon gas pressure inside the vacuum chamber during the experiments.
+For a given argon pressure, plasma is ignited between an aluminium electrode of 65 mm diameter (lower electrode) and an indium tin oxide (ITO) coated electrode of 65 mm diameter (upper electrode) using a 13.56 MHz rf generator with a matching network.
+Both electrodes are separated by 30 mm and upper electrode is grounded along with the vacuum chamber.
+Special design of lower electrode \cite{cristopherbcc}, having a ring shaped periphery of height 2 mm and width of 5 mm, provides a radial confinement to the negatively charged dust particles which are levitated over the lower electrode.
+The vacuum chamber has 8 side (or radial) ports with total volume of $\sim$ 1000 $cm^3$ .
+Two opposite side ports are used to diagnose the dusty plasma using a laser and CCD camera in a vertical plane.
+A CMOS camera is also installed to observe the dust dynamics in the horizontal plane through the transparent upper electrode.
+A dust dispenser, which is installed at one of the side ports of vacuum chamber, is used for injecting the dust particles into the plasma.